Nicholas Szák: Palatine of Hungary

 When he returned to Hungary, Andrew found his kingdom in the state of anarchy, both royal governor John, Archbishop of Esztergom and Palatine Julius Kán proved to be incapable to prevent the spread of looting and chaotic conditions.
 As a result, Andrew II dismissed Julius Kán from his position.
 Sometime before June 1219, Nicholas Szák, who returned home by that time, was appointed Palatine of Hungary.
 He held the dignity until 1222.
 Beside that, he also functioned as ispán of Sopron County between 1219 and 1224.
 Thereafter, this county became the place of his activity and aspiration to acquire wealth.

 The appointment of Nicholas Szák resulted series of structural reforms in the institutional system of the palatinal court.
 Historian Tibor Szőcs argued Nicholas Szák professionalized the previously ad-hoc institution, which until then had operated in accordance with the habitus of the incumbent office-holder.
 It is plausible that, the permanent deputy position, the so-called vice-palatine was created during his term.
 The earliest charters referring to the palatines' deputies mentioned them under several names, including vicarius palatini (in 1220 and 1221), and vicecomes palatini comitis and viceiudex palatini comitis (in 1221).
 Nicholas' first deputies were File Szeretvai (possibly), Petus, Maurice Pok and Martin, they plausibly simultaneously held their positions.
 The same documents, all preserved in the Regestrum Varadinense suggest that the palatine and his deputies administered justice during the same period but in faraway territories: while Palatine Nicholas Szák heard cases in the lands east of the river Tisza (mostly Abaúj, Heves and Szolnok counties), his deputies worked in Transdanubia in 1220.
 This practice was obviously unpopular, because the Golden Bull of 1222 explicitly stated that the palatine "shall have no deputy judge except for the one at his own court".
-The Golden Bull of 1231 also stipulated that the palatine could had single deputy.
+The Golden Bull of 1231 also stipulated that the palatine could have a single deputy.
 According to a 1219 verdict, Nicholas judged in the presence of a forum of udvornici in the district Kemej.
 However it cannot be consider as a precursor of the subsequent palatinal assemblies (generalis congregatio).
 Royal udvornici were traditionally administered by the palatine.
 Nicholas was entrusted to supervise the former royal grants to them in 1220–1221.
 However, upon the request of Andrew II, Nicholas also judged over ecclesiastical udvornici of Esztergom in 1221.
 It is plausible that the Pechenegs of Nagyhalom in Fejér County also belonged to his jurisdiction in the same year.